New York Stock Exchange Building: 1980s and 1990s

+2000s to present

-As an interim measure, the NYSE looked into opening a trading floor at 30 Broad Street less than a block to the south in 1988.
+As an interim measure, the NYSE looked into opening a trading floor at 30 Broad Street less than a block to the south in 1998.
 The expansion, which opened in late 2000, consisted of a 10000 ft2 facility designed by SOM.
 The same year, the NYSE and the city and state governments of New York agreed to acquire the block to the east.
 The plan included demolishing all structures except for 23 Wall Street to make way for a 50-story skyscraper designed by SOM.
 The September 11, 2001, terrorist attacks resulted in only the third multi-day closure of the NYSE's trading floor in the building's history.
-The Lower Manhattan expansion was ultimately canceled in 2002 because the NYSE wanted to build a trading floor elsewhere, which would allow the exchange to continue operating even if terrorists targeted the main building.
+After the attacks, the NYSE sought to decentralize its operations, and the Lower Manhattan expansion was ultimately canceled in 2002 because the NYSE wanted to build a trading floor elsewhere.

 Over the following years, the increase in electronic trading made physical trading space redundant.
 The floor accounted for fewer than half of trades in 2007, down from 80 percent in 2004.
 As a result, the 30 Broad Street trading floor closed in February 2007.
-The Blue Room and Extended Blue Room were announced for closure later that year, leaving only the main floor and the Garage.
+The NYSE announced later the same year that the Blue Room and Extended Blue Room at 20 Broad Street would close, leaving only the main floor and the Garage; The former space at 20 Broad Street became a residential building in 2018.
 The NYSE Building's trading floor was closed for two months in 2020 during the COVID-19 pandemic in New York City, but electronic trading continued throughout.
+By the mid-2020s, The Wall Street Journal described the trading floor as being much quieter than in the 20th century, amid a trend of financial firms leaving the neighborhood.
+The Financial Times described the trading floor in 2021 as "largely a TV studio" and said that most trading was done electronically in New Jersey.